 For the first stages of testing we made an experience prototype for each concept.
 After the initial testing we decided to go with the concept Come Ear Ta Me.

 In order to get a sense of the needs for Come Ear Ta Me we decided to use the MoSCow methodology.

 My first steps in delving into the technology was to piece together the Google AIY, which is a DIY Google Home kit.
 I soon realized the conversational aspect of the kit would not be as useful as I thought.
 I made the decision to strip back the technology, I then went on testing the Raspberry Pi and wrote some Python scripts in order to record audio.

 I came across some useful online resources which told me the PS3 Eye was perfect for plugging in with the Raspberry Pi.
 I was surprised to find how cheap they were and how well it worked.

 We decided to create three different forms of Come Ear Ta Me in order to maximize the number of opportunities for remote consultation.
 An installation which could be set up at an event, a two-way stand placed in the street and a pole fixing which could be placed at traffic lights.

 Early on in the testing phase we had to think of a creative way to test our forms as we needed to see if people would interact with the device.
 In order to do this we placed a mobile phone in Come Ear Ta Me and waited down the street.
-As people passed we called out to them and posed them with questions.
+As people passed we called out to them and posed them questions.

 We went through many stages of iteration.
 Constantly testing and re-creating from the insights we gathered.
 An insight we gathered from a passerby who worked as a physical therapist with visually impaired people, when testing the two-way stand device at a traffic light, was that it was simply too big and a visually impaired person may walk into it.
 So we came back and decided there needed to be different devices for different situations.
 We came to the conclusion that the pole fixing device was just right for the situation.